internetarchive/coderunr-vscode/README.md

 | Name                             | Description
 | ---                              | ---
-| `runOnSave.statusMessageTimeout` | Specify the timeout millisecond after which the status bar message will hide, default value is `3000`, means 3 seconds.
+| `CodeRunr.statusMessageTimeout` | Specify the timeout millisecond after which the status bar message will hide, default value is `3000`, means 3 seconds.
-| `runOnSave.commands`             | Specify the array of shell commands to execute and related info, its child options as below.
+| `CodeRunr.commands`             | Specify the array of shell commands to execute and related info, its child options as below.
-| `runOnSave.shell`                | Specify in which shell the commands are executed, defaults to the default vscode shell.
+| `CodeRunr.shell`                | Specify in which shell the commands are executed, defaults to the default vscode shell.

 ### Command Options